-The following options were considered in seeking to address the risks at BN:
+The following options were considered in seeking to address the identified need at BN:

-- 1. Do nothing - 2.
+- 1. Do nothing or Business as Usual - 2.
 Retire one transformer - 3.
 Retire one transformer and reduce residual risk through network support - 4.
-Network support to defer retirement and replacement - 5.
-Replace 66kV circuit breakers and poor condition 22kV circuit breakers - 6.
-Replace 66kV circuit breakers and all 22kV circuit breakers - 7.
-Replace 66kV and 22kV circuit breakers and form a ring bus
+Network support to defer retirement and replacement - Replace 66kV circuit breakers and poor condition 22kV circuit breakers 5. - Replace 66kV circuit breakers and all 22kV circuit breakers 6. - 7.
+Replace 66kV circuit breakers and form a ring bus and all 22kV circuit breakers